AI and Robotics Summer Programs for High School Students in India, USA, Canada and UK

 The program curriculum has been designed by senior faculty from leading universities of the world, in collaboration with alumni from top institutes like Stanford, UC Berkeley, HBS, IITs, and the IIMs.

-Whether your curiosity lies in Robotics, Biological Systems or Data Sciences – this program will help you explore the nuances of engineering and examine the frameworks that help solve global challenges.
+Whether your curiosity lies in Robotics, Biological Systems or Data Sciences – this program will help you explore the nuances of the engineering and examine the frameworks that help solve global challenges.
 From artificial intelligence to healthcare to sustainability, you will build, simulate and explore the behavior of everything you create.

 With interactive seminars and hands-on projects, students will learn the fundamentals of computation, hardware interfaces, biosensing, and programming; and more importantly, how to solve the challenges of the future.